MHRA Statement: Impact of the EU Commission’s MDR Extension in the UK

 Future Regulatory State

-The MHRA is in the process of updating its legislation and the new regulation is expected to go into effect in early 2026.
+The MHRA is in the process of updating its legislation and the new regulation is expected to be laid in Parliament sometime in 2026.
 Many of the proposed revisions align with the MDR/IVDR, including up-classification of certain devices.

 The MHRA also intends to introduce an International Reliance process, allowing companies to leverage their FDA clearance, Health Canada license, EU certification, and Australia certification, for qualifying devices.

-Why UKCA Mark early, if CE Marking is still accepted?
+Why UKCA Mark, if CE Marking is still accepted?

-For most companies, it is logical to continue marketing with their EU CE marking.
-The reasons include:
+For most companies, it is logical to continue marketing with their existing EU CE marking.

-However, there is an instance in which it may be particularly beneficial to UKCA mark early.
-This is related to device classification.
+However, there is an instance in which it may be particularly beneficial to UKCA mark your device in addition to CE Marking.
+This is related to new devices and the difference in UK and EU device classification.

 The current UKCA marking legislation is based on the MDD/AIMDD/IVDD.
-This means if you have a device that is new to market, the classification may be lower in the UK.
+This means the classification may be lower in the UK.

 This may allow companies to market faster in Great Britain under UKCA marking, while they work on their EU CE Marking certification.

-- UKCA Marked medical devices – three (3) year transition period after the new regulation takes effect, i.e., sometime in 2028
+- UKCA Marked medical devices: three (3) year transition period after the new regulation takes effect

-- UKCA Marked IVDs – five (5) year transition period after the new regulation takes effect, i.e., sometime in 2030
+- UKCA Marked IVDs: five (5) year transition period after the new regulation takes effect

 The caveats are: